ethan010w0/kakuriyo-auto-battle/README.md

 # kakuriyo-auto-battle
-An auto battle script for game Gate of Kakuriyo.
+An auto battle script for game kakuriyo-no-mon.

 # Usages
 * Set config in ```auto_battle.ini```.